manasvil/RapidPrototyping-Curriculum/README.md

 5. There are also supplementary Powerpoints that can be used in-class.
 These are yet to be added to the weekly folders but they do exist as a teaching resource.

 Please note that the guidelines contained here should not be followed exactly.
 Some of the exercises require use of resources on the Georgia Tech campus.
 But educators are encouraged to find alternative resources in their community ortweak exercises such that they use readily available resources.
 For example, there may be sessions where we use a 3-D printer to prototype a case for a prototype but that can substituted by a manual exercise such as forming a cardboard box case.
 Each module should be tailored to the individual class.
-It is written by and for education innovators.